 Internships are available during all four seasons and must be a MINIMUM of 12 weeks.
 Hours are typically Monday-Friday, 8:30am-5pm, although some longer days may be required for field work (especially during the winter season).

 Interns should expect to spend about 20% of their time in the field and about 80% of their time in the office/lab.
 Field work duties include assisting with data collection, boat handling, and equipment use and maintenance.
 Field work requires spending long hours in the field, sometimes in uncomfortable weather conditions.
-Office/Lab duties include data entry, processing, equipment maintenance, and miscellaneous task and errands.
+Office/Lab duties include data entry, processing, matching images to known animals, equipment maintenance, and miscellaneous task and errands.

 - Minimum of 18 years of age and engaged in or recently completed undergraduate studies